-- Raw Cashews — The key ingredient here in our raw cashew cream is, of course, raw cashews.
+- Raw Cashews — The key ingredient here in our raw cashew cream is, of course, cashews.
 I can find these in health food stores (they’re sold in bulk at Sprouts and Natural Grocers).
 I find raw cashews deliver the best, creamy sauces.
-By the way, I store cashews in the fridge to help them stay fresh longer.
+Store cashews in the fridge to help them stay fresh longer.

 - Lemon juice — A little bit of lemon juice is added to create a tanginess and texture to the finished product.
 This will become more prominent as it sits in the fridge for a while.

 - Salt — You can skip the salt if you prefer, but I’m adding just a little to add more flavor to the finished cream.

 How to Make Cashew Cream

 - Soak cashews for at least an hour or up to overnight.